-I’m visiting Penn State today and will be in State College this weekend to help launch the Penn State Leadership Association, the Penn State Alumni Association’s latest alumni interest group.
+I’m visiting Penn State today and will be in State College this weekend for Penn State Alumni Association-related meetings.
 This got me thinking about a few years ago when I was invited along with Gavin Keirans to speak to some of the student leadership in the University Park Undergraduate Association.

 (I’m including a photo of Old Willow that I took recently because it was Penn State’s first student tradition, and should be a symbol of ours again.)